Fields of Action

 The Aegean Sea is one of the most important marine biodiversity hotspots in the Mediterranean, with some of the most extensive and pristine seagrass meadows and coralligenous assemblages hosting populations of keystone species.
 Unfortunately, these biodiversity hotspots and keystone species are at increasing risk of anthropogenic activities such as illegal fishing, tourism and climate change.
 Archipelagos aims to protect and conserve the Aegean nature with frontier science for conservation, and we need spatial analyses in achieving our goals.

-Archipelagos analyses a lot of (geographic) information which is published in maps and reports for conservation purposes.
-The GIS team assists in collecting, interpreting, and visualizing data in all marine projects with the support from our research vessel the ‘Aegean Explorer’, scientific-equipped kayaks and satellite data.
+Accurate maps depicting the location of protected habitats is key for the effective management and conservation of biodiversity hotspots.
+Unfortunately, the lack of accurate mapping in this region limits the extent of conservation action that can be implemented and enforced.
+The Archipelagos GIS team assists in collecting, interpreting, and visualizing data in all marine projects with the support from our research vessel the ‘Aegean Explorer’, scientific-equipped kayaks and satellite data.
 Main data sources for the GIS team are collected from an array of important scientific tools, such as a down-scan sonar, multibeam, biomass scanner, ROV and many more.
-We are involved in many (inter)national projects to improve the spatial data for the Mediterranean Sea.
-The GIS team is usually a small team of two to five people who assist the researchers of Archipelagos.
+We are involved in many national and international projects to improve the spatial data for the Mediterranean Sea.

 The internship will consist of both fieldwork at sea and office work, which will help you to gain a valuable skill set in data collection and analyses from an array of scientific tools.
 You are providing support to different projects related to the conservation of the Aegean Sea and her islands.
 As Archipelagos is continually improving the data collection and conservation outputs, you will be encouraged to explore new ideas.